anshumanbh/tko-subs/README.md

 ### Pre-requisites

 We need GO installed.
-Once you have GO, `go get` the following libraries:
+Once you have GO, just type `go get github.com/anshumanbh/tko-subs` to download the tool.
-* go get github.com/gocarina/gocsv
-* go get golang.org/x/oauth2
-* go get github.com/subosito/gotenv
-* go get github.com/bgentry/heroku-go
-* go get github.com/google/go-github/github

 The next thing we need to do is to get the following information:
 * Github's Personal Access Token - Make sure this token has the rights to create repositories, references, contents, etc. You can create this token here - https://github.com/settings/tokens